MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

 Interestingly, there is a block of Asians in the high performing zip codes of the west, but also a block of Asians in the lower performing zip codes in the south.
 This can maybe be explained by one group of Asians moving to a more expensive area of the city (by income) for the schools, while another group moves to a cheaper area as it is all they can afford.
+This however, indicates that there isn't any strong connection in whether Asians are the majority ethnicity of an area and the school.

 There is also an "enclave" of asians in the north-east, around the area of China town, which makes sense.